jrosell/rix-run/README.md

 ## Installation

 1. [Install Docker](https://docs.docker.com/get-started/get-docker/)
-2. Dowload and extract or clone [the rix-run file](https://github.com/jrosell/rix-run) and put the exacutable in in your PATH.
+2. Dowload and extract or clone [the rix-run repository](https://github.com/jrosell/rix-run) and put the `rix-run+ executable file in in your PATH.
 For example:

 ```
 $ git clone git@github.com:jrosell/rix-run.git